ParadigmZero/webpage-word-counter/README.md

 `npm run gencerts`

 You will need `openssl` installed.
-For Linux/WSL/MacOS it is most likely installed already, for Windows the Chocolatey/Scoop package manager is a good source.
+For Linux/WSL/MacOS it is most likely installed already, for Windows the Scoop package manager is a good source.

 # Details/limitations API